MC42/hi-im.kim/writing/pmmm/sous-chef.md

 ## Sous-Chef

 Akemi Homura was, for lack of a better word, pathetic.
-She was sure that others thought if of her, to say nothing of how she saw herself.
+She was sure that others thought it of her, to say nothing of how she saw herself.
 She had narrowly escaped death on her first day of school, before developing a blisteringly parasocial crush and falling right into end-of-the-world circumstances.
-Such was the life of a *mahou shoujo* it seemed.
+Such was the life of a *mahou shoujo*, she figured.

 "Akemi-san, more tea?"
 Tomoe Mami smiled, her gracious host utterly at ease with the practice.
-Homura nodded quickly and flashed a smile, trying to push out the sound of gunfire.
-Ever since Homura saw Mami kill her once-upon-a-situationship with a musket on a train station platform, it had been hard to hide how *afraid* she made her.
+Homura nodded quickly and flashed a smile, trying her best to forget how her gunfire sounded.
+Ever since Homura saw Mami kill a past partner, Homura wasn't sure she could look at her confident, collected mentor *quite* the same way.
+Her once-upon-a-situationship had fallen to the ground, body limp after a fatal shot the soul gem.

-Mercifully, she was better at lying than she was at cooking.
+Homura was terrified, but mercifully, she was better at hiding fear than she was at cooking.

 "Akemi-san, could I ask you to help in the kitchen?
 Ribbons only go so far for free hands."

-This Mami was, thus far, spared that truth.
+This Mami was, thus far, spared the truth that broke her past-future self.

 "O-Of course Mami-san."